FXCM vs ATFX Comparison

 Can I trust FXCM?

-FXCM has a trust score of 96, giving it a "Highly Trusted" trust label.
-Here's what each trust score label means:
+FXCM has a Trust Score of 95, giving it a "Highly Trusted" Trust Score Label.

 Can I trust ATFX?